projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 .. figure:: images/passthru-image98.png
    :align: center

-   Initialization of remapping of virtual MSI for SOS
+   Initialization of remapping of virtual MSI for Service VM

-This figure  illustrates how mappings of MSI or MSIX are set up for SOS.
-SOS is responsible for issuing an hypercall to notify the hypervisor before it configures the PCI configuration space to enable an MSI.
-The hypervisor takes this opportunity to set up a remapping for the given MSI or MSIX before it is actually enabled by SOS.
+This figure  illustrates how mappings of MSI or MSIX are set up for Service VM.
+Service VM is responsible for issuing a hypercall to notify the hypervisor before it configures the PCI configuration space to enable an MSI.
+The hypervisor takes this opportunity to set up a remapping for the given MSI or MSIX before it is actually enabled by Service VM.

 When the UOS needs to access the physical device by passthrough, it uses the following steps: